web3privacy/constitution/06-ecosystem-projects.md

 The proposal must demonstrate that the project meets the following criteria:

 1. **Mission and Cultural Alignment:** It directly advances the W3PN mission and operates in a manner consistent with the spirit of our Guidelines (Section 8).
+2. **Alignment with Open Principles:** It demonstrates a good-faith commitment to transparency and open-source development, in line with the ecosystem’s core values.
-2. **Operational Independence:** It maintains its own brand and leadership and is not a shared asset of W3PN.
+3. **Operational Independence:** It maintains its own brand and leadership and is not a shared asset of W3PN.

 ## Merits of Recognition